Ayushashverma/MEDIBOT/README.md

-# 🩺 MEDIBOT - Intelligent Medical Chat Assistant
+# 🩺 MEDIMIND- Intelligent Medical Chat Assistant

-**MEDIBOT** is an AI-powered medical chatbot that helps users with health-related queries, symptom explanations, treatment insights, preventive care tips, and more.
+**MEDIMIND** is an AI-powered medical chatbot that helps users with health-related queries, symptom explanations, treatment insights, preventive care tips, and more.
 It also supports image-based medical detection (like skin conditions and X-rays).

 ---